ABOUT ALDEA COUNSELING

 -

 Sessions are 50 minutes long.
 The typical session begins with a check in on how you are doing and any new information pertinent to treatment.
-We then determine what material we will work on today be it a particular theme or topic that is part of your goals for therapy or any current issue that has arisen recently where you need support.
-As we explore the theme or issue for the session, we pay attention to your thoughts, beliefs, feelings, and how this material lives in your body.
+We then determine what we will work on today be it a particular theme or topic that is part of your goals for therapy or any current issue that has arisen recently where you need support.
+As we explore the theme or issue for the session, we pay attention to your thoughts, beliefs, feelings, and how this lives in your body.
 In processing we aim to find resources, new learnings, unburdening the past, and new ways of coping with how these issues impact your life.